syncfusion/blazor-docs/src/navigations/treeview/getting-started.md

 ## Adding TreeView component to the application

 Now, add the Syncfusion Blazor TreeView component in any web page `razor` in the `Pages` folder.
-For example, the TreeView component is added in the `~/Pages/Index.razor` page.
+For example, the Blazor TreeView component is added in the `~/Pages/Index.razor` page.

 ```csharp
 @using Syncfusion.Blazor.Navigations